Preventive Plumbing Maintenance: Save Money & Avoid Emergencies

 What happens if I skip annual plumbing maintenance?

 Skipping maintenance doesn't guarantee a problem, but it dramatically increases your risk exposure.
 Small issues like minor leaks, sediment buildup in water heaters, or slowly corroding pipe joints go undetected and worsen over time.
-What might cost $150 to fix during a routine visit can turn into a $5,000–$15,000 water damage claim if a pipe eventually fails.
-Emergency repair rates are also 50–200% higher than scheduled service.
+What might cost $150 to fix during a routine visit can turn into a $10,000 to $15,000 insurance claim if a pipe eventually fails.
+Emergency repair rates in 2026 also run 1.5x to 3x higher than scheduled service.

 Can I flush my own water heater?

-Yes — flushing your water heater is one of the most impactful DIY maintenance tasks you can do.
+Yes, flushing your water heater is one of the most impactful DIY maintenance tasks you can do.
 Turn off the power or gas supply, connect a garden hose to the drain valve, and drain the tank until the water runs clear.
-Do this once a year to remove sediment that reduces efficiency and shortens the heater's lifespan.
-If your heater is over 10 years old, have a professional inspect it during the flush for signs of rust or a failing anode rod.
+Do this once a year (every 6 months if you have hard water) to remove sediment that reduces efficiency and shortens the heater's lifespan.
+If your heater is over 10 years old, watch for signs of a leak and have a professional inspect it during the flush for rust or a failing anode rod.

 What is the ideal water pressure for a home?

 Residential water pressure should fall between 40 and 80 PSI.
-Pressure below 40 PSI signals a potential blockage or supply issue, while anything above 80 PSI puts excessive stress on pipes, joints, and appliances — increasing your risk of leaks and fixture damage.
-You can test pressure yourself with an inexpensive gauge ($10–$20) attached to an outdoor hose bib.
+Pressure below 40 PSI signals a potential blockage or supply issue, while anything above 80 PSI puts excessive stress on pipes, joints, and appliances, increasing your risk of leaks and fixture damage.
+You can test pressure yourself with an inexpensive gauge ($10 to $20) attached to an outdoor hose bib.
 If pressure is consistently outside this range, a plumber can install or adjust a pressure regulator.

 How do I protect my pipes from freezing in winter?

 The most effective strategies are insulating exposed pipes in unheated spaces (attics, basements, garages) with foam sleeves, maintaining a minimum indoor temperature of 55°F at all times, and allowing a slow drip from faucets fed by exterior-facing pipes during extreme cold snaps.
-Before winter arrives, disconnect and drain all garden hoses, install hose bib covers on outdoor faucets, and close any interior shut-off valves feeding outdoor lines.
-These steps cost very little and can prevent thousands of dollars in burst pipe repair costs.
+Before winter arrives, disconnect and drain all garden hoses and install hose bib covers.
+Our guide on how to safely thaw frozen pipes walks through what to do if prevention fails.

 Find Trusted & Licensed Plumbers in Ohio